derrod/legendary/README.md

 locale = en-US
-; whether or not syncing with egl is enabled egl_sync = false egl_programdata = /home/user/Games/epic-games-store/drive_c/...
+; whether or not syncing with egl is enabled egl_sync = false
+; path to the "Manifests" folder in the EGL ProgramData directory egl_programdata = /home/user/Games/epic-games-store/drive_c/...

 ; default settings to use (currently limited to WINE executable)